Configuration Details

 Universal HTTP Configuration

-For any AI assistant that supports HTTP transport, use this pattern:
+For any AI assistant that supports HTTP transport with API token authentication, use this pattern:

 {